mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    `./setup-env.sh`

-4. Follow the prompts to configure your zones, see the next section below for guidance on this.
+4. Follow the prompts to configure your ADLS Gen2 Zone, see the next section below for guidance on this.

-### Setup prompts

-  _Zone type_

-  * For the purposes of this quickstart, please enter `hdp` for the first zone type, and `adls2` for the second zone type.

-  _Zone name_

-  * If defining a zone name, please note that each zone must have a different name (i.e. they cannot match).
-Otherwise, press enter to leave as default.

-  _Licenses_

-  * Trial licenses will last 30 days and are limited to 1TB of replicated data.
-Press enter to leave as default trial license.

-  _Docker hostname_

-  * For the purposes of this quickstart, this can be changed to the IP address of your docker host.

-  _Entries for HDP_

-  * HDP version: `2.6.5`

-  * Hadoop NameNode IP/hostname: `manager` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config, but does not include the `hdfs://` prefix or port `8020`.

-  * NameNode port: `8020` - The value will be the port defined in the `fs.defaultFS` property in the HDFS config.

-  * NameNode Service Name: `manager:8020` - The value will be the hostname and port combined in the `fs.defaultFS` property in the HDFS config, but not including the `hdfs://` prefix.

-  _Entries for Live Hive_

-  * Enter `livehive` for the HDP zone when prompted to select a plugin.

-  * Hive Metastore hostname: `manager` - The HDP cluster's Hive Metastore hostname, can be seen by hovering over the Hive Metastore in the Hive summary page.
-As this is a one node cluster, the value will be the same as the NameNode.

-[//]: <DAP-151 workaround.>

-  * Hive Metastore port: `9084` - Please type `9084` and press enter.

-  _Entries for ADLS Gen2_
+#### Setup prompts for ADLS Gen2

-  * HDI version: `3.6`

 Please ensure to enter your details for the **Storage account**, **Storage container** and **Account Key** values so that they match your account in Azure.
 The examples shown below are for guidance only.

 * Storage account: `adlsg2storage`

 * Storage container: `fusionreplication`

 * Account key: `KEY_1_STRING` - the Primary Access Key is now referred to as "Key1" in Microsoft’s documentation.
 You can get the Access Key from the Microsoft Azure storage account under the **Access Keys** section.

 * default FS: `abfss://fusionreplication@adlsg2storage.dfs.core.windows.net/` - press enter for the default value.

 * underlying FS: `abfs://fusionreplication@adlsg2storage.dfs.core.windows.net/` - press enter for the default value.

-  * Enter `NONE` for the adls2 zone when prompted to select a plugin.

 At this point, the setup prompts will be complete and the script will exit out with an informational message.
 Please ignore this for now and continue following the steps below.

 ### Remove temporary entry to hosts file

+[//]: <This workaround is not required after removing the 'validate_hostname' function from the following conf files: common.conf, common-fusion.conf, plugin-livehive.conf and zone-hdp.conf.>

 1. Edit the hosts file as the additional entry is no longer required and will create problems with the internal network if not removed.